+NURS 100 Professional Issues

 NURS 102 Scholarly Issues in Nursing

 NURS 225 Nursing Process and Skills

 NURS 226 Variances in Health Patterns of

 Adults and Elders I

 NURS 235 Integration of Pharmacology and

 Pathophysiology

 NURS 238 Variances in Health Patterns of

 Adults and Elders II

 NURS 247 Variances in Health Patterns of

 the Childbearing Family

 NURS 249 Variances in Health Patterns of

 the Childrearing Family

 NURS 292 Health Assessment

 NURS 348 Variances in Health Patterns of

 the Client with Psychiatric and

 Mental Illness

 NURS 387 Nursing Care of Individuals,

 Families, and Communities

-NURS 404 Normal and Abnormal Physiolog

-(required for 18-month, second

-degree students only)

 NURS 454 Leadership and Management in

 the Clinical Setting

 NURS 455 Clinical Decision-Making

-A student accepted into the nursing major must achieve an acceptable level of academic performance, including a minimum grade of C+ in all science course prerequisites, prior to beginning the nursing course sequence, as well as maintain an acceptable level of clinical and academic performance to progress to the next nursing course.
+A student accepted into the nursing major must achieve an acceptable level of academic performance, including a minimum grade of C+ in all science course prerequisites prior to beginning the nursing course sequence, as well as maintain an acceptable level of clinical and academic performance to progress to the next nursing course.
 Progression is also affected by professional behavior.
-Those students achieving outstanding academic records may be initiated into Academy and/or the Simmons chapter of Sigma Theta Tau, Theta Chapter-at-Large, the International Nursing Honor Society.
+Those students achieving outstanding academic records may be initiated into Academy and/or the Simmons chapter of Sigma Theta Tau, Theta -at-Large, the International Nursing Honor Society.
 Criteria regarding academic performance, professional behavior, and health requirements are available upon entrance into the nursing major.
 Nursing students are required to show documentation of appropriate immunization and health clearance for clinical coursework.
 Please see the Nursing Student Handbook for specific requirements.
 All students will undergo a criminal record check each year (CORI) required for nursing practice in state and private agencies and by the Massachusetts Board of Registration in Nursing.